hbctraining/scRNA-seq_online/lessons/04_cellranger_QC.md

 The Web Summary HTML file is a great resource for looking at the basic quality of your sample before starting on an analysis.
 10x has a [page describing each metric](https://www.10xgenomics.com/analysis-guides/quality-assessment-using-the-cell-ranger-web-summary) in depth.
 There are two pages/tabs included in a scRNA report titled "Summary" and "Gene Expression".

 We have included these Web Summary files for the control and stimulated samples as links below.
-You can **download each, and move the HTML to your project folder**:
+You can **download each, and move the HTML to your project `data` folder**:

 * [Control sample](https://www.dropbox.com/scl/fi/skjyyvs9078pbef7s4qvb/ctrl_web_summary.html?rlkey=335gw4qmy29uny5813wg0zakr&dl=1) report
 * [Stimulated sample](https://www.dropbox.com/scl/fi/r6n83y57cd7vhc130zm1g/stim_web_summary.html?rlkey=50ur193yfsy5ex9urkmr87h3c&dl=1) report